 Everybody is in your business: Forget the concept of personal privacy; everybody wants to know everything about you.
 Anything that you do is a public affair.

 Too laid back: Now, many may consider this a good thing and it probably is, the life in general is very laid back.
 Nobody is in a hurry.
-Even your driver does not see anything wrong with taking a break – well, 3-4 times at his own convenience – in a few hours’ drive.
+Even your driver does not see anything wrong with taking a break at his own convenience or showing up late.

 Medical and doctors: Medical care, the emergency care and the response to critical medical needs is nowhere close to what we have in Western courtiers.
 There are lots of good doctors but the system lacks efficiency and order.

-There are lots of good things about being back in India, being back at home; there are many of pleasant surprises for returning NRIs, but some unpleasant ones too.
+There are lots of good things about being back in India, being back at home.
+There are many pleasant surprises for returning NRIs, but some unpleasant ones too.

 - NRIs’ misplaced nostalgia of good old days